ajaygandecha/pocketchem/README.md

 For instructional and portfolio value, PocketChem's source code is available for viewing here on this GitHub page.
 This README file also includes some notes on PocketChem's architecture and design.

 ## Features

+Users of PocketChem can:
+- Browse through the **periodic table** in both light mode and dark mode.
+The table is *searchable*, and *animates* to show certain metrics (atomic radius, electronegativity, and ionization energy) relative to all other elements.
+Users can switch to a list representation as well.
+- View **data on all 118 elements**, including atomic mass, phase at STP, density, atomic radius, electronegativity, ionization energy, boiling and melting points, and more.
+Each element also comes with an electron configuration diagram, *generated entirely with SwiftUI*.
+Elements also show their flame colors (if applicable) and if they are radioactive!
+The page also includes history and extra information about each element, including all of the element's isoptopes with  mass, natural abundance, half life, and mode of decay for each.
+- Access many useful chemistry tools, including:
+  - **Chemical equation balancer**: Balances chemical equations (for example: $6CO_2+6H_2O \rightarrow C_6H_{12}O_6+6O_2$). *See more about in the 'Notes on Approaching Programmatic Chemical Equation Balancing' section below!*
+  - **Significant figure calculator**: Counts the number of significant figures in a provided number.
+  - **Empirical formula solver**: Finds the empirical formula given many elements and their masses.
+  - **Molecular formula solver**: Finds the molecular formula given a mass and an empirical formula.
+- Read the reference guide, which includes information on:
+  - *Fundamental chemistry formulas*
+  - *Strong acids and strong bases*
+  - *Solubility rules*
+  - *Fundamental chemical reactions*
+  - *Common constant values*
+  - *Metric prefixes*

 ## Architecture